-It was well-known as of May 6, 1998 that proteins such as antibodies undergo changes to their structure after they are synthesized, resulting in a mixture of native and modified protein.
-Such changes include post-translational modification and protein degradation.
-See Exs.
-1003, ¶37; 1017 at 5-6; 1005 at 4- 5.
+It was well-known by May 6, 1998 that proteins undergo changes to their structure after synthesis, resulting in a mixture of native and modified protein.
+Such changes include post-translational modifications and protein degradation.
+Exs.
+1003, ¶40; 1017 at 5-6; 1005 at 4-5.
 Protein degradation may be caused by physical or chemical changes to the protein.
 Ex.
 1017 at 5-6.
 Two well-known degradants result from deamidation or isomerization.

 Deamidation is a type of protein degradation in which an amine group (-NH2) is hydrolyzed and removed from the side-chain of either an asparagine (Asn) or glutamine (Gln) residue and replaced by an -OH.
 Id. at 5; Ex.
-1003, ¶38.
-Deamidation at asparagine may proceed through a cyclic imide intermediate, succinimide, which then hydrolyzes to form either aspartate (Asp) or iso-aspartate (isoAsp) residue.
+1003, ¶41.
+Deamidation at asparagine may proceed through a cyclic imide intermediate, succinimide, which then hydrolyzes to form either aspartate (Asp) or iso-aspartate (isoAsp).
 Ex.
 1017 at 6.
 Deamidation at asparagine is one of the most common routes of protein degradation.
 Exs.
-1003, ¶38; 1004 at 3; 1017 at 5-7.
+1003, ¶41; 1004 at 3; 1017 at 5-7.
 Due to carboxylic acid formation, the resulting protein variant is more acidic than the native protein.
 Ex.
-1003, ¶39.
+1003, ¶42.
 Such a variant, resulting from either aspartate or iso-aspartate, is commonly called an "acidic variant."
 Id.; Ex.
-1001 at 5:45-49.
+1001 at 6:14-19.

 Isomerization of aspartate is another mechanism of protein degradation.
-See Exs.
-1003, ¶40; 1034 at 5 (Abstract), 15-16.
+Exs.
+1003, ¶43; 1034 at 5 (Abstract), 15-16.
 Isomerization, or "succinimide formation," is an intra-molecular reaction in which aspartate is converted to iso-aspartate via succinimide.
 Ex.
-1003, ¶40.
-The change from aspartate (acidic residue) to iso-aspartate (acidic residue) is a neutral change relative to the native protein.
-Id.
+1003, ¶43.
+The change from aspartate (acidic) to iso-aspartate (acidic) is a neutral change relative to the native protein.
 Thus, the resulting protein variant (isoAsp) is not an acidic variant.
 Id.; Ex.
 1034 at 5 (Abstract), 11.
-Although deamidation and isomerization may proceed through a similar intra-molecular cyclic imide intermediate, they degrade from different starting amino acid residues (asparagine versus aspartate in native protein) and result in different surface charges-i.e., deamidation results in acidic variants and isomerization results in neutral variants compared to the native protein.
+Although deamidation and isomerization may both proceed through a succinimide intermediate, they degrade from different starting amino acid residues (asparagine versus aspartate) and result in different surface charges-deamidation results in acidic variants and isomerization results in neutral variants compared to the native protein.
 Ex.
-1003 ¶40.
+1003, ¶43.

-It was known by May 6, 1998 that acidic variants, like other forms of protein degradation, could have a negative influence on a protein's activity and efficacy.
-Id., ¶41; Ex.
-1017 at 7 ("[F]or pharmaceutical preparations, the major concern [of deamidation] is the change in protein function.").
-It was also known that acidic variants, such as deamidated variants, and other impurities should be identified and reduced to ensure the antibody has an acceptable level of purity and potency.
+It was known by May 6, 1998 that acidic variants, like other forms of protein degradation, could negatively influence a protein's activity and efficacy.
+Id., ¶44; Ex.
+1017 at 7.
+It was also known that acidic variants and other impurities should be identified and reduced to ensure an acceptable level of purity and potency.
 Ex.
-1003, ¶42.
-Indeed, FDA regulations then (and now) required showing biological products are "safe, pure, and potent" before they can be approved.
-42 U.S.C § 262
+1003, ¶45.
+Indeed, FDA regulations then (and now) required showing biological products are "safe, pure, and potent" before approval.
+42 U.S.C § 262 (1997).

 Several methods for achieving this goal were available to POSITAs.
 Ex.
-1003, ¶43; see generally Ex.
+1003, ¶46; see generally Ex.
 1031.
-For instance, ion-exchange chromatography, a long-established purification technique, can be used to separate even closely related molecules on the basis of their surface charge.
+For instance, ion-exchange chromatography, a long-established purification technique, can be used to separate even closely-related molecules on the basis of their surface charge.
 Exs.
-1003, ¶43; 1031 at 73-102.
-As discussed below, cation-exchange chromatography, a type of ion-exchange chromatography, was known and used to analyze antibodies, including humMAb4D5-8, and acidic variants thereof before May 6, 1998.
+1003, ¶46; 1031 at 73-102.
+Indeed, cation-exchange chromatography, a type of ion-exchange chromatography, was known and used to analyze antibodies, including humMAb4D5-8, and acidic variants thereof before May 6, 1998.
 Exs.
-1003, ¶¶44-45; 1004 at 6, 28; 1005 at 5-7; 1006 at 4, 6; Sections VII.C.1-VII.C.3.
+1003, ¶¶47-48; 1004 at 6, 28; 1005 at 5-7; 1006 at 4, 6; Sections VII.C.1-VII.C.3.